-Actions planned to reduce the number of poverty-level families education and basic skills development.
+Actions planned to reduce the number of poverty-level families

+The County's anti-poverty strategy is linked to the Economic Development Programs that have been implemented and operated for more than a decade.
+The objective of poverty reduction requires programming for job readiness areas, including job training and placement, supportive public services, education and basic skills development.
 The overriding principle however is to create new jobs and opportunities for households with incomes below the poverty level.
 It is only through comprehensive, coordinated strategies that nurture skills and provide opportunities to gain and retain employment and thus improve the quality of life, that people can improve their situation.